Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-| Version Management | Version Management Usage Information
+| Version control | Version management usage information

 |

-| Archiving policy | Check configured archiving target and policy tasks
+| Archiving Policy | Check the configured archiving target and policy actions

 |

-| Archiving target | Object Storage bucket to perform archiving |
+| Archiving target | Object Storage bucket for archiving |

-| Policy Work | Archiving Policy List
+| Policy work | Archiving policy list

 |